 The right to file a complaint with the U.S. Department of Education concerning alleged failures by the University to comply with the requirements of FERPA rests with the student.
 The name and address of the office that administers FERPA is:

 Family Policy Compliance Office

 U.S. Department of Education 400 Maryland Avenue, S.W.
-Washington, DC 20202-4605Disability has a physical or mental impairment which substantially limits one or more major life activities;
+Washington, DC 20202-4605Disability

 Disability